hdzierz/Report_BAF/untitled.md

 # Development of Advanced Knowledge, Data management tools and Capability

+**milestone 1 and 2**

+- Four focus areas have been determined:
+- Witin these focus areas we hmhmhm data stewards.
+- A role description as developed for data as well as application stewards.
+This document will be proposed to the human resource department and our SMT for coinsideration.

+**milestone 3**

+- A data investigation was conducted.
+This investigation was on a higher level then teh data management eport by teh Collaborative Data Management project in order not to repeat work and irritate staff.
+The report will be published soon.

+**milestone 4**

 - A hierarchy of best data-management and best-practice documents were developed from [policy](https://iplant.plantandfood.co.nz/project/datamgmt/Documents/PFR%20Data%20Management%20Policy%20based%20on%20Lincoln%20Hub%20Template.docx) through [principles](https://github.com/PlantandFoodResearch/BestPractices/blob/master/Best_Practice_Documents.md) to [practice](https://github.com/PlantandFoodResearch/BestPractices/blob/master/general/BestPracticesForData.md) and [specifics](https://github.com/PlantandFoodResearch/BestPractices/blob/master/general/best_practices_excel_data_file.md)
+- In order to pubish these best practice documents we have developed a website platform and a process to pubish best practice documents (see next steps).

+**milestone 5**

 - The iRODS proof-of-concept instance has been created.
 Coupled with this is the Metalnx web interface for iRODS.
 - A Globus end-point has been created, also coupled with the iRODS proof-of-concept instance.
 An additional tool has been developed to allow new users to register for access to the iRODS instance.
 - Data added to the file-system via iRODS is owned by the iRODS-server user.
 This will present a problem if this method is used to add data to the system.
 Hence adding data is best achieved via traditional file-system methods, after which the data can be added to the iRODS catalogue.
 The 2GB upload limit for the Metalnx interface is another good reason to use the file-system to add data.
 A best-practice should be created to cover this methodology.